Fighting For Important Causes In State And Federal Courts

 If your son or daughter was arrested and charged with a crime at college, look to Shubin Law for aggressive legal representation.
 Pennsylvania defense lawyer Andrew Shubin has years of experience defending college students against a wide array of felony and misdemeanor charges and is ready to put his experience to work for your family.
 For a free consultation, contact us online, or call (814) 826-3586 today.

 College Campus Crimes Our Student Criminal Defense Attorneys Handle

-Any person can be charged with any crime, regardless of his or her age.
+Any person can be charged with any crime, regardless of age.
 However, some types of offenses tend to be more prevalent among college students and young adults, such as drunk driving, marijuana possession, and hazing-related charges.